glecompte/glecompte/_posts/2016-08-14-Saison-Merican.md

 Pitched slurry from the 2 yeast starters (2L each but saved around a 3rd of each for later batches.) o2 bottle ran out during oxygenation of bucket #2, got little to no oxygenation.. airlock activity took a little longer for that bucket.

+08/29 Sampled bucket #2, gravity at 1.014, tasted amazing.
+On the sweet side, not much bitterness present.
+Moved both buckets indoors to get the temp around 75-80.